 Because California’s new Independent Contractor Law continues its prevailing test governing workers in the state, instead of altering the criteria used for determining a worker’s status, it can be considered “IC Neutral.”
 Workers who wish to be their own boss and conduct themselves as independent contractors, as well as companies seeking to retain individuals to provide services under an independent contractor business model, should not affected by this new law if the structure, documentation, and day-to-day practices of the contractors and business entities satisfy the applicable test for IC status.

 7. Most importantly, companies can and should enhance their independent contractor compliance so they are not unwittingly swept up having to defend themselves in an enforcement proceeding or class action lawsuit focusing on alleged misclassification of independent contractor, whether in California or other states.
-The enactment of this new law confirms the value of using a methodology such as Pepper Hamilton’s IC Diagnostics™ to evaluate whether an existing position can be properly structured as an independent contractor and, if so, how it can be re-structured, documented, and executed in practice so as to maximize the likelihood that workers in that position will be held to be independent contractors and not employees under the laws of many states and under federal laws.
+The enactment of this new law confirms the value of using a methodology such as the publisher’s IC Diagnostics™ (found on the Resource page of this Blog) to evaluate whether an existing position can be properly structured as an independent contractor and, if so, how it can be re-structured, documented, and executed in practice so as to maximize the likelihood that workers in that position will be held to be independent contractors and not employees under the laws of many states and under federal laws.

-The proprietary tools used by Pepper Hamilton’s Independent Contractor Compliance practice include its 48 Factors-Plus Analysis and its IC Compliance Scale.™ With proper restructuring, re-documentation, and updated practices, businesses can put into place an enhanced IC model that will minimize or eliminate exposure to misclassification liability under federal and most state laws.
+The tools used in the publisher’s independent contractor compliance practice include the 48 Factors-Plus Analysis and the IC Compliance Scale.™ With proper restructuring, re-documentation, and updated practices, businesses can put into place an enhanced IC model that will minimize or eliminate exposure to misclassification liability under federal and most state laws.

 Written by Richard Reibstein.